SamuelSwartzberg/flashcardifying_text_temp/inf.md

 <char> and <n> as indices are genrally assigned based on which was discovered first
 to represent a partition, add <index> to the relevant device file if the name ends in a character, and p<index> if it ends in a number. e.g. /dev/sda1 or /dev/loop0p2

+A loop device is a normal file mounted as a block device, which you then can use as part of a filesystem.
+.iso files might be good candidates for mounting as a loop device. loop devices are mounted at /dev/loop on linux

 ####### character device files